laccf/github-twitter-searcher/README.md

 You don't need to inform `-o` or `-s` but if you inform you must inform the argument to the command.

 ### How to use
-After execue the application, using the followed command, e.g.:
+After execute the application, using the followed command, e.g.:

     java -jar .\sportdec-app-1.0.0-jar-with-dependencies.jar -w futball